ContextKeeper/ContextKeeper.VisualStudio/README.md

 # [ContextKeeper for Visual Studio](https://contextkeeper.io)

 Your favorite files and contexts under your fingertips.
-Safely store and switch between **documents sets**  in seconds using **simple JSON files** 🔥  ContextKeeper is a modern replacement for Save All Tabs extension.
+Safely store and switch between **documents sets**  in seconds using **simple JSON files** 🔥  Save progress on tasks easily!
+ContextKeeper is a modern replacement for Save All Tabs extension.

 💫 [**Automatically switch contexts** when changing Git branches](#automatic-snapshot-switching-when-changing-branches) and [check article](https://contextkeeper.io/blog/automatic-snapshot-switching-when-changing-branches-v1/) about it.